25 Smart Solutions For How to Store Your Stash of Records

-A plain magazine rack (such as the one pictured above) can hold a handful of records on a desk or shelf.
+A plain magazine rack or file sorter can hold a handful of records on a desk or shelf.
 A quick search on Etsy will bring up various vintage and DIY options, but you can also go the modern route with this acrylic file sorter from the Container Store.

 For the Casual Collector